-Maja has written pieces for different ensembles, orchestras, electronic and multimedia projects and they have been performed in festivals such as: Darmstädter Ferienkurse 2018, Festival junger Künstler Bayreuth (Germany), International Review of Composers, Aprilski susreti, KOMA, Music – Here & Now in Belgrade (Serbia), International Youth Arts Festival and Composers Forum in London (UK), Sites + Subjects in Plovdiv (Bulgaria) and Timsonia 2018 new music festival in Timisoara (Romania).
+Bosnić’s works have been performed in music and art festivals, such as: CTM Festival, Darmstädter Ferienkurse, Festival junger Künstler Bayreuth (Germany), Impuls 2019 (Austria), International Review of Composers, Aprilski susreti, KOMA – Compositions of Young Authors, Music – Here & Now in Belgrade (Serbia), International Youth Arts Festival in Kingston upon Thames, Composers Forum in London (UK), Sites + Subjects in Plovdiv (Bulgaria) and Timsonia 2018 new music festival in Timisoara (Romania).

 In her music, she re-questions and examines accustomed phenomena in the process of music making, exposes them to concepts of every day life (habits of the society, modern trends, pop culture, science, etc.) then resets them in compositions that often include audience action in the performance.
 She is interested in creative power of non-musicians and music amateurs and likes leading workshops that engage community into gathered sound making experience.
-She is drawn to impossible missions, absurd solutions, limited material, playfulness, uncertain outcomes, treating instruments as ready-made objects of expression and treating real life objects as music instruments.
+She is drawn to impossible missions, absurd solutions, limited material, playfulness, uncertain outcomes, treating instruments as ready-made objects of expression and treating real life objects as music instruments (see List of Works).